velitchko/link-study/README.md

 ```

 ### Docker
-A step-by-sdtep guide to setup the study with Docker:
+A step-by-step guide to setup the study with Docker:

 Note: Make sure you have [Docker](https://www.docker.com/) installed.